IshitaGopal/telegram-analysis/README.md

 ```

-2. Public channels/group chats have a unique id similar to @username in Twitter.
-For example, the telegram channel of the NYT can be found here: https://telegram.me/@nytimes. nytimes is the unique id we can use to fetch messages.
+2. Public channels/group chats have a unique usernames similar to @username in Twitter.
+For example, the telegram channel of the NYT can be found here: https://telegram.me/@nytimes. nytimes is the unique userid we can use to fetch messages.

 ```
 # Example